kovidgoyal/rapydscript-ng/README.md

 1. Re-wrote the re.pyj module to more closely support the python regular expression semantics, including named groups, finditer(), regex flags, the python syntax for replacement strings, etc.

+1. Changed the syntax for embedded JavaScript to use verbatim string literals instead of a magic compile time function.

 1. Add an ES 6 output mode ```--js-version 6``` that outputs ES 6 only code.
    This code is cleaner and faster by making use of some ES 6 facilities.